woodwardmw/MLZoomcamp-IMDB-ratings-predictor/README.md

 Since training an NLP model from scratch is prohibitively expensive in terms of time and computing power, I chose a base transformer ([distilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert)) to process the text data.
 My model takes the output from this transformer, and trains a neural network to optimise for my target data - the rating for each review.

 ## Data processing
-The various steps of data processing are outlined in the [Data preparation and analysis](https://github.com/woodwardmw/MLZoomcamp-IMDB-ratings-predictor/blob/main/Ratings%20Predictor%20Data%20Preparation%20and%20Analysis.ipynb) notebook.
+The various steps of data processing are outlined in the data preparation and analysis [notebook](https://github.com/woodwardmw/Ratings-predictor/blob/main/notebook.ipynb).

 ## Model training
 I trained the model inside a Kaggle notebook, in order to make use of their GPUs.
 The experiments were logged using [ClearML](https://clear.ml), which I had never used before, but found to be very helpful for tuning hyperparameters.

-The [training notebook](https://www.kaggle.com/markwoodward/mlzoomcamp-capstone-nlp-imdb-rating-predictor?scriptVersionId=82290969) details how the model was trained, and the hyperparameters that I decided on.
+The [training notebook](https://www.kaggle.com/markwoodward/mlzoomcamp-capstone-nlp-imdb-rating-predictor/settings?scriptVersionId=82297560) details how the model was trained, and the hyperparameters that I decided on.

 ## Local deployment with Flask
 The local deployment can be set up by running ```predict.py```.
 It can then be tested with ```predict_test.py```, which contains a test string that can be modified.